the perfectly preserved medieval city of Rothenburg ob der Tauber in northern Bavaria

 The next day, you're off to another Mad King Ludwig castle.
 Linderhof Palace is decidedly fancier, inside, than Neuschwanstein.
 Ludwig sought to emulate Louis XIV's palace at Versailles.
 As a result, you'll feel encased in gold inside.

 Don't forget to explore outside.
 The gardens and grounds are filled with architectural follies.
 Be sure to see at least the Venus Grotto and the Moorish Kiosk.

 Ettal Abbey is right down the road.
 You can't miss the giant green dome emerge between the mountains.
-The baroque abbey was a seat of resistance during WWII.
+The grand Baroque abbey was a seat of resistance during WWII.
 Priests were forced to remain there so he wouldn’t spread anti-Nazi rhetoric.
-And theologian Dietrich Bonhoeffer – who would later be killed for his role in the resistance against Hitler – spent time at the Abbey.
+And theologian Dietrich Bonhoeffer – who would later be killed for his role in the resistance against Hitler – spent time at the abbey.

 Day 5: Visit Augsburg En Route To Nuremburg

 Today, you'll drive from Fussen to your next base, Nuremberg, where you'll stay for the duration of your trip.
 For me, Nuremberg was the perfect base for northern Bavaria.
 It's a small city and entirely walkable.
 But it has a cosmopolitan vibe.
 And plenty of great restaurants to come home to after a day of sightseeing.

 En route to Nuremberg, stop in Augsburg -- one of Germany's oldest and most underrated cities -- to break up your drive.
 There, you can check out the cathedral, the swanky town hall with its "golden hall," and the 500 year old ivy covered neighborhood of Fuggerei.
 Augsburg Cathedral has Romanesque and Gothic elements and boasts paintings by Hans Holbein.